 The price for these wheels is certainly right, especially if you want the performance benefits of a carbon wheelset.
 Depending on the day and store (see below), they are several hundred $, £, € less and more available than the Reynolds Assault SLG Disc wheelset I had picked as best value last year and several hundred more than the Zipp 30 Course Disc alloy upgrade wheels I recommended above.
 Used in a way that gets the most out of them, the Fulcrum Racing Quattro Disc wheelset provides the combination of good performance and great price that equates to the best value in this category.

-Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of March 24, 2017: Wiggle, ProBikeKit UK code ITK10
+Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of April 24, 2017: Wiggle, ProBikeKit UK code ITK10.

 Other Carbon Disc Brake Wheelsets

 Zipp 303 Firecrest Carbon Clincher Disc-brake (US/CA Competitive Cyclist, EU/UK Westbrook) Zipp has introduced an updated model of this wheelset which I have not yet evaluated.
 I hope to do so in Spring 2017 and will update this review when I do.
 Meanwhile, the earlier model is reviewed below.

 I’m a huge fan of the rim brake version of the Zipp 303 Firecrest, recommending it as the best performer in my review of all-around rim brake road wheels.
 It has been the leader and standard setter in speed/aerodynamics, stiffness, responsiveness, comfort, braking, and crosswind management.
 The Firecrest rim brake wheelsets have also been a price leader but, if you are patient and follow my store recommendations, it’s possible to pick them up at 20-30% below the manufacturer’s price (MSRP or RRP).